Why You Should Dry Skin Brush

 Lotions, oils and brushes

 I brush before showering and use a natural lotion and/or oil after showering.
 In the winter and after exposure to sun/wind/salt in the summer, my skin is drier and then I just LOVE using this oil.
-Coconut oil is also great if your skin is super dry, and I prefer using an unscented oil.
+Coconut oil is also great if your skin is super dry, this is one of my favorites.

 This is the brush I use at the moment, and I would also like to invest in one with a long handle to be able to reach my back.
 Note that you should replace the brush every 6-12 months as the bristles will eventually wear out.
 It is also recommended to wash the brush every few weeks to remove dead skin cells and dirt.